o355/PyWeather/.github/ISSUE_TEMPLATE.md

 * Make sure your issue isn't on the list of known issues.
 The page is available in the wiki, [here](https://github.com/o355/PyWeather/wiki/Known-Issues).
 * Make sure you've properly set up PyWeather, so no import errors (unless I made a typo), etc. If you're unsure, report the issue anyways.
 * If your issue can be replicated, turn on tracebacks in the config file for the script it occurs in.
 If your issue occurs in the setup script, make setup_tracebacks true, and so on and so forth.
+* Do not report issues that are based off of indev code.
+I'll sometimes leave code broken when I push to GitHub.

 Done with the list?
 Here's what you'll need for a report.
 * The full traceback provided by the Python interpreter.